 There is a national requirement that all programmes of study have a publicly available 'Programme Specification'.
-The Programme Specification provides an account of the 'Learning Outcomes' of a programme of study (broadly - the student's capabilities of the programme) and how these are to be achieved in a structured way by progression through the programme.
+The Programme Specification provides an account of the 'Learning Outcomes' of a programme of study (broadly - the student's capabilities at the end of the programme) and how these are to be achieved in a structured way by progression through the programme.